ShathaCodes/the-book-boutique/README.md

 ### Github actions:

-I tried to build a pipeline to automate the tests.
-However, there seemes to be a problem in connecting the SpringBoot application to the mysql server.
+I built a pipeline to run maven tests.